About Gary R. Herbert

+Prior to becoming the state’s chief executive, Governor Herbert served as Lieutenant Governor for five years.
 In 1990, the Governor was appointed to the Utah County Commission.
-Soon thereafter, he was later elected to the body, which he served for 14 years.
-During his time as county commissioner, he served as presidents of the Utah Association of Counties and the Utah Association of Realtors, and as a board member of the Provo Orem Chamber of Commerce and Utah Water Conservancy District.
-Prior to becoming governor, he served as Lieutenant Governor under Governor Jon M. Huntsman Jr. for nearly five years.
+During his 14 years as county commissioner, he served as president of the Utah Association of Counties and the Utah Association of Realtors, and as a board member of the Provo Orem Chamber of Commerce and Utah Water Conservancy District.